spdx/spdx-spec/docs/conformance.md

 # Conformance

+## Normative text and machine-readable artifacts

+This specification is published together with machine-readable artifacts that express its requirements in a form that software can process: the ontology and its SHACL shapes, the JSON-LD context, and the JSON schema.
+The normative text of this specification and these artifacts are intended to agree.

+Some requirements of this specification are not expressed in the artifacts.
+Some of these cannot be expressed in the languages the artifacts use;
+others could be, but have not yet been implemented in the artifacts.
+Successful validation against the artifacts therefore does not by itself establish that SPDX data conforms to this specification.

+Where the normative text of this specification and an artifact disagree, the text prevails.

 ## Alternate notation for some conformance requirements

 This document contains more than a few cardinality assertions, each of which